larskaare/pienvironmentmonitor/docs/moni.md

 # Moni #

 Moni is the software component for collection sensor data.
 It is a Node.js system using Python to talk to the physical sensors.
 Why not talk to the sensors using Node.js?
 A good questions!
-Experimenting and testing I found the robustness of the Python code to be far more robust and supportive when working with the RPI GPIO.
+Experimenting and testing I found the maturity of the Python code to be far more robust and supportive when working with the RPI GPIO.
 No need to re-invent the wheel.

 ## Installing & Running ##

-(Assuming the Node.js and Python is available on the RPi)
+(Assuming Node.js and Python is available on the RPi)

 * Clone the [pievironment](https://github.com/larskaare/pienvironmentmonitor.git) repository to your rpi.
 * Install [Tentacle PI](https://github.com/lexruee/tentacle_pi) to add support for the TSL2561 sensor.
 Follow the install instructions in the link.
 Remember to enable [I2C support](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c) in RPI.